johnwargo/random-errors-11ty/src/posts/2023/eleventy-grey-matter-engine-not-registered-error.md

 tags: post
 ---

-I use a nom package I created called [Eleventy-New-Post](https://www.npmjs.com/package/eleventy-new-post){target="_blank"} to create new posts for my Eleventy sites.
+I use a npm package I created called [Eleventy-New-Post](https://www.npmjs.com/package/eleventy-new-post){target="_blank"} to create new posts for my Eleventy sites.
 It saves me the work of copying a post file in the project folder then emptying it before adding the new content for the post.
 It also automates selecting a category for the post from an automatically generated list of all categories used by the site.

 I ran it this morning to generate a new post for a site and after generating the new post file, I fired up the `eleventy --serve` command to validate something about the post URL when I got this error: